michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0031.md

 ### Definition
 - adj: without mercy or pity
 ### Family
+- ruthless: ruthlessly, ruthlessness+
+- ruth: ruthful, ruthless
-ruthless: ruthlessly, ruthlessness+;ruth: ruthful, ruthless;ruthful: ruthfully, ruthfulness
+- ruthful: ruthfully, ruthfulness
 ### Examples
 - "Shake with your right hand, but hold a rock with your left," says Frank Underwood, the ruthless US president in the TV series.
 - "This was another chapter in the silent and ruthless war of drug trafficking," state public security secretary, Sergio Fontes, told journalists.